 Competitor Coupons – Many Publix stores accept store coupons from competitors such as Target, Kroger, Ingles, Whole Foods, Winn Dixie, Food Lion, SweetBay, and others.
 It’s up to the individual store as to which competitor coupons (if any) they will honor.
 These may be different for each individual store so ask for a list from customer service or look for the list of competitors posted on the outside of the store.
 Keep in mind that they only accept one store coupon per item so they would accept either a Publix coupon or a Competitor coupon on a item and not both.
 Competitor coupons may be printed from their websites if they have them available or they can be found in mailers and as a bonus in your newspaper.

 Competitor Coupons for Store Brands – A nice little perk that Publix offers is the acceptance of competitor store brand coupons for their own Publix brand items.
-If you find coupons for one of the stores listed competitors that are for that competitors brand, feel free to use it!
+If you find coupons for one of the stores listed competitors that are for that competitors own brand, feel free to use it on the equivalent Publix brand!
 Publix considers this an opportunity to invite you to try their brand!
 This is addressed in the Publix coupon policy Q&A online:

 Q: Will Publix accept a competitor’s coupon for a private label item?